-Course Description:

-Purpose of the course.
+Course Description: Purpose of the course.
 The role in a search for which this course prepares you (Field Team Member).
-How it relates to other SAR courses, credentialing and certifications (Third slide in the presentation 0 intro).
+How it relates to other SAR courses, credentialing and certifications (Third slide in the presentation 0_intro).
+Scope of this course relative to ASTM International standards.

-Describe requirements, equipment, etc.
+Describe requirements, required equipment supplied by the students, etc.